-No samples were submitted as field / equipment blanks in association with the samples in this sample delivery group (SDG).
+No samples were collected as field / equipment blanks in association with the samples in this SDG.

 6. EXTRACTED INTERNAL STANDARDS

 All samples are spiked with labeled standard compounds prior to sample preparation and analyses to evaluate overall laboratory performance and efficiency of the analytical technique.
 The reported project samples had observed surrogate recoveries within the established limits in all cases with the following exceptions.